 He played mental games with me.
 Not showing up at all after telling me he was on his way over to discover he just 'didn't feel like it' and leaving me worried without word.
 Bringing me flowers showering me with love one day and then disappearing to go visit an ex-girlfriend a state away without notice the next day.

-Essentially over sexualizing my body to being hyper critical of every inch of me.
+He went from over-sexualizing my body to being hyper critical of every inch of me.

 Sex was also pretty much cyclical as well.
 Shocker, right?
 Randomly he would be overly fixated on my pleasure.
 But in most cases, he would go until he was satisfied and even get up to go clean himself off before helping me finish as if he just moved on mid-thought.